-Howard Grubb with his father Thomas was the premier maker of telescopes in Ireland and beyond.
+Howard Grubb with his father Thomas were the premier maker of telescopes in Ireland and beyond.

-By getting Grubb, who was based in Dublin, to make the instruments for the Crawford Observatory, Queen's College Cork were aiming for the best quality.
+By getting Grubb to make the instruments for the Crawford Observatory, Queen's College Cork was aiming for the best quality.
 Howard Grubb produced telescopes and other instruments for observatories all over Europe and beyond.

 He had studied Engineering as a young man and was always coming up with new ways to improve the instruments.
-At the time of the Crawford Observatory, his newest design was a clock drive for the telescope to ensure that it stayed in position, and then during World War I he refined the design of the submarine periscope.
+At the time of the Crawford Observatory, his newest design was a clock drive for the telescope to ensure that it stayed in position, and during World War I he refined the design of the submarine periscope.